 Source: As You Sow (2020)

 JUST Capital polls Americans every year to identify the issues that matter most in defining just business behaviour.
 For their 2023 rankings JUST Capital asked a representative sample of 3,002 Americans to compare 20 different business Issues on a head-to-head basis, producing a reliable hierarchy of Issues ranked in order of priority.
-Issues are organised under the headings Workers, Communities, Customers, Shareholders and Environment.
+Issues are organised under the headings Workers, Customers, Communities, the Environment, or Shareholders & Governance.
 JUST Capital then define metrics that map to those issues and track and analyse the largest, publicly traded U.S. companies.
-This analysis powers their rankings, in which this company ranked 829th of 928 companies, and 30th of 35 Food, Beverage & Tobacco companies.
+This analysis powers their rankings, in which this company ranked 847th of 951 companies, and 28th of 31 Food, Beverage & Tobacco companies.

 Source: JUST Capital (2023)

 In 2019 the median pay for a worker at this company was US$67,750.
 The CEO was paid 62 times this amount.
 Exorbitant CEO pay is a major contributor to rising inequality.
 CEOs are getting more because of their power to set pay, not because they are increasing productivity or possess specific, high-demand skills.
 The economy would suffer no harm if CEOs were paid less (or taxed more).
 In contrast, the CEO-to-typical-worker compensation ratio was 20-to-1 in 1965 and 58-to-1 in 1989.
 A lower pay ratio could indicate a company is dedicated to creating high-wage jobs and investing in their employees for the company's long-term health.

 Source: AFL-CIO (2023)